revitalk/mmp460/assignments/portfolio.md

 ---

+### Submissions ###
+- Wireframes (see above)
+- Publish your site in github pages and submit a URL.

 ### Grading Guidelines ###

 Your grade will be based on:

+- 10% Timely submission
-- Quality of code: your site must have error-free, standard-compliant, semantic HTML and CSS.
+- 35% Quality of code: your site must have error-free, standard-compliant, semantic HTML and CSS.
 Validate your code!
-- Creativity: your portfolio may be the first impression that you make on a prospective employer.
-Find creative ways to assert your skills.
+- 35% Design: your portfolio may be the first impression that you make on a prospective employer.
+Find creative ways to demonstrate your skills.
-- Organization: the way you organize your work should help your target audience find it!
+- 5% Organization: the way you organize your work should help your target audience find it!
-- Writing must be clear, professional and free of errors.
+- 15% Writing must be clear, professional and free of errors.

-### Submissions ###
-Publish your site in github pages and submit a URL in Blackboard.